 Working conditions include but are not limited to:

 - Indoor assignments typically require guards to patrol the campus facilities on foot.
 Occasionally a PSO assumes a fixed post assignment.
 Any indoor assignment may require standing, sitting, or walking for lengthy periods of time.

 - A motorized patrol vehicle typically performs outside patrol assignments.
 PSOs are routinely exposed to inclement weather conditions for lengthy periods of time.

 - Because of the nature and scope of this position, work does involve a degree of hazard.

 The Department issues uniforms and related equipment.
 The PSO will be required to wear the uniform as prescribed by UT System Police and/or Departmental policy, rules, regulations, or directive.

 New PSOs will be required to provide socks and footwear at their own expense, as prescribed by appropriate rules or regulations.

 Assignment and Field Training

-The new PSO will be assigned to a shift and a field-training guard (FTG).
-The new PSO will then undergo approximately 3 weeks of training with the FTG.
-The FTG is responsible for orienting and training the PSO on all aspects related to the PSO position.
-The FTG also assists the PSO with training by observing, evaluating, and grading the trainee's progress on a daily basis.
+The new PSO will be assigned to a shift and an experienced PSO acting as a field training officer.
+The new PSO will then undergo approximately three weeks of training.
+The training officer is responsible for orienting and training the PSO on all aspects related to the PSO position.
+The training officer assists the PSO with the final phase of his or her training by observing and evaluating the new PSOs progress and performance on a daily basis.